cositools/cosi-data-challenges/README.md

 3. Study the annihilation mechanism and the differences between the Galactic disk and the Galactic bulge
 4. Investigate the energy at which positrons are created

-For DC3, we have challenges associated with **1–3** of the Key Objectives.

 The tools needed to complete these challenges are demonstrated in the [511 imaging](https://github.com/cositools/cosipy/blob/v0.3.x/docs/tutorials/image_deconvolution/511keV/GalacticCDS) and [511 spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/extended_source_fit) notebooks.

-### DC3 Goals:
+### DC4 Goals:
-- Image individual positron sources in the Galaxy
+- Identify individual positron sources
-- Generate a full sky image of the Galactic diffuse 511 keV emission
-- Determine the scale height of the 511 keV disk
+- Determine the scale height of the 511 keV disk, and cross-correlate the measured distribution with 26Al map (1809 keV emission) to constrain propagation distances.
-- Compare line width and ortho-Ps fraction in bulge and disk
+- Determine line width and relative flux of oPs and 511 keV line for different regions of the Galaxy.
-- Measure the Doppler shift in the disk
-- _Stretch goal:_ cross-correlate the measured 511 keV emission with <sup>26</sup>Al map (1809 keV emission) to constrain propagation distances
+- Find detection significance of in-flight annihilation.

 We have developed models for the 511 keV and ortho-positronium emission from <sup>26</sup>Al and <sup>44</sup>Ti $\beta$+ decay in our Galaxy, which includes the propagation of positrons and Galactic rotation to give a spatially-dependent annihilation spectrum, with three different bulge models that agree with INTEGRAL/SPI measurements.
 We have also simulated 3 extragalactic sources, 4 globular clusters, and the Vela supernova remnant, as detailed below.
 Note, these individual sources only have the 511 keV line emission and no contribution from the ortho-positronium continuum.
 Access to the response files and the simulated source and background files, including the full Wasabi path, is detailed in the [data-products](data-products/README.md) page

 **The challenges will use the following detector response files:**